ropensci/roweb3/content/blog/2022-11-16-save-ggplot2-targets/index.md

 And our plots were saved!
 I will leave adapting this workflow to use tarchetypes hooks as an exercise to the reader 😉

-I generally dislike saving my plots as images at first, because I don't know their final size a priori, I like to be able to tweak them after the fact, to tailor them to the context where they are going to be displayed.
+I generally dislike saving my plots as images at first, because I don't know their final size beforehand, I like to be able to tweak them after the fact, to tailor them to the context where they are going to be displayed.
 So that's why I'm going to add my final solution.

 ### Pros